JeffersonLab/dis-reconstruction/README.md

 Working on the JLAB (ifarm) machines
 -----------------------------------
 If you have access to the Jefferson Lab farm (ifarm), you should source the 'setup_jlab.csh' script provided in this repository.
-This will allow you to run on the JLAB ifarm the EIC versions of Pythia6 and DJANGOH, as well as the eic-smear package.
+This will allow you to run the EIC versions of the Pythia6 and the DJANGOH event generators on the ifarm; it will also provide access to the eic-smear library installed on the ifarm.

 <br/>